Google Nest Hub Overview: Energy saving in the smart home?

 By using the Voice Match feature on the Google Nest Hub, you can even set up commands to create personalised routines.
 For example, you could turn off all your lights and turn down the thermostat just by saying “Hey Google, goodnight”.

-Selectra tipInstall smart light switches and smart plugs in your home to get the most out of your smart bulbs.
+Energy-saving tipInstall smart light switches and smart plugs in your home to get the most out of your smart bulbs.
 Smart switches add features such as dimming, while smart plugs allow you to turn a regular lamp into a smart lamp.
-Certain models will also allow you to keep on top of your energy consumption from your Google Nest home hub.
+Certain models will also allow you to keep on top of your energy consumption right from your Google Nest home hub.

 Can I trust the Google Nest Hub with my data?